-- 185 1-Hz snapshot of each 15-min interval, we sample autocorrelation coefficient values from the contour maps over along-windand eross-wind-oriented crosswind-oriented lines that pass through the central point (see black and magenta arrows in Fig. 4, which indicate the direction of these lines).
-The resulting plots of autocorrelation coefficient.
+- 270 1-Hz snapshot of each 15-min interval, we sample autocorrelation coefficient values from the contour maps over along-windand crosswind-oriented lines that pass through the central point (see black and magenta arrows in Fig. 5, which indicate the direction of these lines).
 These lines are constant for each interval and represents the mean wind direction within that interval.
 The resulting curves for each snapshot are averaged in time and represents the correlation coefficient in the along-wind and crosswind direction of that interval.
-The resulting curves of - 190 correlation coefficients versus along-wind or eross-wind crosswind distance are shown in Fig. 5 for the streamwise component of the flow.
-In this figure, each light blue curve comes from the ensemble average at each time interval of 15 minutesmin.
+The resulting curves of correlation coefficients versus along-wind or crosswind distance are - 275 shown in Fig. 6 for the streamwise component of the flow.
+In this figure, each light blue curve comes from the ensemble average at each time interval of 15 min.
 The red curve is the average of all the individual 15-min curves.
-The red curve is computed in order to establish a more direct comparison with observation data over the entire period of interest.
-By its, as will be discussed later.
+The red curve is computed in order to establish a more direct comparison with observation data over the entire period of interest, as will be discussed later.
 By definition in Eq.
-(1), the correlation coefficients are 1 at zero separation.
-The more gradual decay of correlation coefficient with along-wind versus - 195 eross-wind crosswind distance is clear.
-The autocorrelation of streamwise velocity fluctuation drops to effectively zero within 150 m in the cross-stream direction.
+(2), the correlation coefficients are 1 at zero separation.
+The more gradual decay of correlation coefficient with along-wind versus crosswind distance is clear.
+The autocorrelation of streamwise velocity fluctuation drops to effectively - 280 zero within 150 m in the cross-stream direction.
 However, in the along-wind direction, the correlation coefficient decay to zero is not fully captured over the half-length of the subdomain, even though the decorrelation length scale can be seen to be around 400-450 m for some of the time intervals.